The Only Thing Wrong With Dogs Is That They Don’t Live Forever.

 The surgery went great, and we waited four days for the results.
 The results were the worst possible diagnosis as far as I was concerned; terminal incurable cancer called hemangiosarcoma.

-The time she has left is up to her, however the vet expects somewhere between 1 para 3 meses.
+The time she has left is up to her, however the vet expects somewhere between 1 to 3 months.
 I just want whatever time she has left to be quality time.

-Here is the video of her 11th birthday party, where she gets a dog safe peanut butter cake.
-Eu espero que você goste.
+Aquí está el video de su fiesta de cumpleaños 11, where she gets a dog safe peanut butter cake.
+Espero que os guste.
 I know she definitely enjoyed her cake.